BrentonPhoenix/RedBadgeClient/README.md

 ---

 This project is intended to create a social media site that is tailored to people with ADHD.
 Currently it is a work in progress.
 Needs:
-    []-Styling
+- Styling

-    []-Input fields to expand functionality beyond the minimum
+- Input fields to expand functionality beyond the minimum -[] change communityLocked status

-        []1. set active to true
+    -[] change active status

-        []2. change active status
+    -[] image altid

-        []3. image altid
+    -[] EVENTUALLY color fields so people can change the theme manually

-        []4.
-EVENTUALLY color fields so people can change the theme manually
+- profile with their active topics

-    []-profile with their active topics
+- friends list

-    []-friends list
+- comments

-    []-comments
+- footer

-    []-footer
+- Admin opitions

-    []-Admin opitions
+- protected routes for the other components

-    []-protected routes for the other components
+    -[] one by one _assuming I don't figure out how to pass the components as a kind of prop, While still passing those components props_

-        []1. one by one **sigh** _assuming I don't figure out how to pass the components as a kind of prop, While still passing those components props_
+- and many many more i'm not listing out *everything* right this second.
+I'll update the list whenever icomplete items i guess? maybe just when they're all done.

-    []-and many many more i'm not listing out *everything* right this second.
-I'll update the list whenever i complete items i guess? maybe just when they're all done.
+- pagenation

 ---